 I adapted the recipe for my own use.
 It whips together in minutes without turning on a stove.

-how to write thesis
+how to write a compare contrast essay

 8 oz. sharp white cheddar cheese